JustKiddingCode/arpoc/docs/concepts/ac_context.rst

    hide obligations
    hide acentities

+Our access control decisions are based on attributes.
+We provide a reverse proxy with Attribute Based Access Control (ABAC).
+This section describes how these attributes are gathered and the different kinds of attributes.
+We call the set of all attributes access control context.

+Definition Access Control Context
+  We call the mapping from `subject`, `object`, `environment` and `access` to their respective mapping from key to value Access Control Context (AC Context).
+  We call the key of a value in one of the four mappings `attribute key`.

 .. _concepts_attribute_retrival_subject:

 Subject
 *******

-The subject dictionary is filled with attributes or as they are called in the OpenID Connect Context `claims`.
+The subject dictionary is filled with attributes or - as they are called in the OpenID Connect Context -  `claims`.
-The subject dictionary is equal to the information from the OpenID Connect Userinfo Endpoint.
+The contents of the subject dictionary and the information from the OpenID Connect Userinfo Endpoint are the same.
 The scopes are requested on-demand.
 If an access control rule tries to access a not existing claim, this claim is saved and - if the evaluation was not successful (`GRANT`) - the scopes providing the missing claims